pirapira/eth-isabelle/README.md

 ## Makefile goals

-* `make deed` produces a verified PDF document for the Deed contract in `output/document.pdf`.
-Make sure that `isabelle` points to `Isabelle2016-1/bin/isabelle` (not earlier versions).
 * `make doc` produces `output/document.pdf` as well as `lem/*.pdf`.
 * `make lem-thy` compiles the Lem sources into Isabelle/HOL
 * `make lem-hol` compiles the Lem sources into HOL4